RalphHightower/EOL-RalphHightower/README.md

 # EOL-RalphHightower
 End Of Life information for survivor and/or executors, probate.
 I have a "Far Side" sense of humor, so the term, EOL, commonly used by Microsoft for End Of Life fits.

-I got the idea from [Chrissy LeMaire](@potatoqualitee) [eol-dr](https://github.com/potatoqualitee/eol-dr) during a Women In Technology webinar on Mental Health Awareness Day on April 8, 2021.
+I got the idea from [Chrissy LeMaire — @potatoqualitee](https://github.com/potatoqualitee) [eol-dr](https://github.com/potatoqualitee/eol-dr) during a Women In Technology webinar on Mental Health Awareness Day on April 8, 2021.
 - [Obituary](Obituary.md)
 - [Songs for Service](SongsForService.md)
 - [Assets Endowment (Established with attorney)](Assets.md)